jfx2006/thunderbird-ci-docs/tools/index.md

 * [Beta Regression Fixes](buglist/?channel=beta&query=beta-regressions) Regression
     bugs in the current beta that have fixes available on nightly -- potential uplift candidates.

+* [Beta Affected](buglist/?channel=beta&query=beta-affected) Non-regression bugs in the current beta that are fixed on Nightly